Ali-Aboelela/Ali-Aboelela.github.io/src/content/career/UofT.md

 In my 3rd and 4th years I developed a clearer vision of what I wanted to study further.
 There were 2 things I was interested in.

 First, I wanted to continue learning about ML, but much more generally about using statistical methods and computation to solve real world problems. <a href='#aps360'>APS360 - Applied Fundamentals of Machine Learning</a> was probably my favorite course in 3rd year and continued to foster my growing interest in ML.
 I loved the professor's balance between theory and labs.
 It gave me a practical (using PyTorch) understanding of the *basic* components used to build ML architectures.
+I also enjoyed my probability course.

 Second, I wanted to learn more about the field of robotics.
 I didn't get a chance to study it further in university (except briefly at UTRA in my last semester), but I made an active effort during my co-op's job search to find a role that would let me explore this interest.
 This is ultimately how I ended up at JCA Technologies, where I gained experience using ROS2.